morcibacsi/PSAVanCanBridge/readme.md

 esptool.exe --chip esp32c6 --port COM10 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode keep --flash_freq keep --flash_size keep 0x0 bootloader.bin 0x8000 partitions.bin 0xe000 ota_data_initial.bin 0x10000 firmware.bin
 ```

+Since firmware version 3.5.0 OTA update is supported from the Setup page: after connecting to the device, you just need to browse the firmware.bin from the releases and the update takes place.
+You don't need to connect the board to a PC.

 ## Setup

-The device creates a Wi-Fi access point (SSID: PSA VAN-CAN Bridge, password: 123456789) at startup for 120 seconds, or when:
+The device creates a Wi-Fi access point (SSID: PSA VAN-CAN Bridge, password: 123456789) at startup for 120 seconds.
- - The front-left door is open
- - High beams are on
- - Emergency lights are blinking

-This combination avoids accidental activation.

 After connecting to the access point the setup page is available by opening the following address in a web browser: http://192.168.100.1/ (note that it is **http** and **not https** some browsers like trying to open webpages through https, but this won't work that way)